 1928 Annual Exhibition for Michigan Artists Under the Auspices of the

-(Whistling Indian) One Hundred and Third Annual Exhibition, National Academy of Design, March
+Indian) One Hundred and Third Annual Exhibition, National Academy of Design, March 21-April 8.

-Apache) One-artist show, Ainslie Galleries, Fisher Building, Detroit, April 1-13. (twenty-five paintings)
+Ainslie Galleries, Fisher Building, Detroit, April 1-13. (twenty-five paintings) One-artist show, Grand

 1929 Detroit Institute of Arts, January 4-31.
 (Cabañal?)
 One-artist

-Michigan Supreme Court, Lansing, Michigan, June. (presentation of the Portraits of Justices
+Supreme Court, Lansing, Michigan, June. (presentation of the Portraits of Justices Snow,

 1930 Annual Exhibition for Michigan Artists, Detroit Institute of Arts, January